Prime Minister of Thailand

 The prime minister of Thailand (นายกรัฐมนตรี, RTGS: Nayok Ratthamontri, [nāː.jók rát.tʰā.mōn.trīː]; literally 'chief minister of state') is the head of government of Thailand.
-The prime minister is also the chair of the Cabinet of Thailand.
-The post has existed since the Revolution of 1932, when the country became a constitutional monarchy.
-Prior to the coup d'état, the prime minister was nominated by a vote in the Thai House of Representatives by a simple majority, and is then appointed and sworn-in by the king of Thailand.
+The prime minister is also the chair of the cabinet of Thailand.
+The post has existed since the Siamese Revolution of 1932, when the country became a constitutional monarchy.

+Prior to the 2014 coup d'état, the prime minister was nominated by a vote in the Thai House of Representatives by a simple majority, and is then appointed and sworn in by the King of Thailand.
 The house's selection is usually based on the fact that either the prime minister is the leader of the largest political party in the lower house or the leader of the largest coalition of parties.
 In accordance with the 2017 Constitution, the Prime Minister can hold the office for no longer than eight years, consecutively or not.

-The post of Prime Minister is currently held by retired general Prayut Chan-o-cha, since the 2014 coup d'état.
+The current prime minister is Anutin Charnvirakul, leader of the Bhumjaithai Party, since 7 September 2025.